fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-10-csharp.md

     This is known as the "pull" method, where Azure AI Search automatically pulls data from supported data sources (such as Azure Blob Storage, SQL Database, or Cosmos DB) using an indexer.
 You can configure and schedule indexers in the Azure portal, making it ideal for ongoing or large-scale data ingestion scenarios.
 The portal provides a visual interface for mapping fields and managing indexing jobs.

 - **Uploading Data Programmatically (Push Method):**
     This is the "push" method, where you directly push data into the search index using code.
-For simplicity in this challenge, we'll upload a single file containing NASA "Earth at Night" data directly to the index programmatically.
+For simplicity in this challenge, you'll upload a single file containing NASA "Earth at Night" data directly to the index programmatically.
 This approach is quick and effective for small datasets or initial prototyping.

 ```csharp
 // Upload sample documents from the GitHub URL